Pork barrel

-Pork barrel, or simply pork, is a metaphor for the appropriation of government spending for localized projects secured solely or primarily to bring money to a representative's district.
+Pork barrel, or simply pork, is a metaphor for allocating government spending to localized projects in the representative's district or for securing direct expenditures primarily serving the sole interests of the representative.
 The usage originated in American English, and it indicates a negotiated way of political particularism.

 Political science

-Scholars use it as a technical term regarding legislative control of local appropriations.
+Scholars use pork barrel as a technical term regarding legislative control of local appropriations.
 In election campaigns, the term is used in derogatory fashion to attack opponents.
 Typically, "pork" involves national funding for government programs whose economic or service benefits are concentrated in a particular area but whose costs are spread among all taxpayers.
 Public works projects, certain national defense spending projects, and agricultural subsidies are the most commonly cited examples.

-Citizens Against Government Waste outlines seven criteria by which spending in the United States can be classified as "pork":
+Citizens Against Government Waste, a fiscally conservative advocacy group, outlines seven criteria by which spending in the United States can be classified as "pork":